As Mumbai battles its third Covid-19 surge, could vaccination stop the wave?

 How fast is disease spreading?

 We know from serosurvey data that recorded cases represent only a fraction of total infections.
 These surveys involve sampling populations to estimate “seroprevalence”, that is, to find how many have antibodies to SARS-CoV-2, the virus responsible for Covid-19.
-This fraction of infections noted in the survey is likely to be much lower in slums than in nonslum areas.
+This fraction of infections recorded as cases is likely to be much lower in slums than in nonslum areas.
 We can try to estimate daily infections in the city with the help of previous data, but we need, first, to look at testing.

 Currently, Covid-19 testing in Mumbai is at its highest level ever, averaging about 20,000 daily tests, up from about 15,000 a month ago.
 About 30% of these are rapid antigen tests.
 This fraction has been quite steady.